- Stroke Definition

 The symptoms of a TIA or mini-stroke are the same as those of a stroke as listed above.
 With a mini-stroke, the symptoms go away on their own.
 Any symptoms of a stroke can occur during a mini-stroke.

-What should I do if someone is exhibiting signs and symptoms of a stroke?
+What should I do if someone has symptoms and signs of a stroke?

 Remember to think and act FAST (Face drooping; Arm weakness; Speech difficulty; and Time to call 911!) if you see someone who may be having these symptoms.
 Don't delay and call 9-1-1 immediately.
 You may help save a life or reduce the chance of long-term disability.

 Which specialties of doctors treat strokes?

 A person who is having a stroke is typically cared for in an emergency department, and initially seen by a specialist in emergency medicine.
 Doctors typically involved in the care of patients with stroke can include neurologists, endovascular surgical neuroradiology (ESNR) specialists, interventional radiologists (IR), interventional cardiologists (IC), and critical care specialists.

 Health Solutions From Our Sponsors